Properties of water: Density of saltwater and ice

 The density of saltwater depends on the dissolved salt content as well as the temperature.
-Ice still floats in the oceans, otherwise, they would freeze from the bottom up.
+Ice floats in the oceans; otherwise, they would freeze from the bottom up.
 However, the salt content of oceans lowers the freezing point by about 1.9 °C (due to freezing-point depression of a solvent containing a solute) and lowers the temperature of the density maximum of water to the former freezing point at 0 °C. This is why, in ocean water, the downward convection of colder water is not blocked by an expansion of water as it becomes colder near the freezing point.
 The oceans' cold water near the freezing point continues to sink.
 So creatures that live at the bottom of cold oceans like the Arctic Ocean generally live in water 4 °C colder than at the bottom of frozen-over fresh water lakes and rivers.

 As the surface of saltwater begins to freeze (at −1.9 °C for normal salinity seawater, 3.5%) the ice that forms is essentially salt-free, with about the same density as freshwater ice.
 This ice floats on the surface, and the salt that is "frozen out" adds to the salinity and density of the seawater just below it, in a process known as brine rejection.
 This denser saltwater sinks by convection and the replacing seawater is subject to the same process.
 This produces essentially freshwater ice at −1.9 °C on the surface.
-The increased density of the seawater beneath the forming ice causes it to sink towards the bottom.
+The increased density of the seawater beneath the forming ice causes it to sink toward the bottom.
 On a large scale, the process of brine rejection and sinking cold salty water results in ocean currents forming to transport such water away from the Poles, leading to a global system of currents called the thermohaline circulation.